A dangerous coronavirus variant is wreaking havoc in parts of Europe. Experts fear US could be next - Local News 8

 A dangerous coronavirus variant is wreaking havoc in parts of Europe.
 Experts fear US could be next

-A dangerous coronavirus variant is already wreaking havoc in other parts of the world and an expert says it’s critical the US sticks with safety measures during the next few months to be able to beat another surge and keep people safe.
+A dangerous coronavirus variant is wreaking havoc in other parts of the world, so the US must stick with safety measures over the next few months to prevent that kind of damage as the variant takes more of a hold stateside, an expert says.

 The B.1.1.7 variant, first spotted in the UK, is more contagious, may cause more severe disease and is rapidly infecting younger populations, epidemiologist Michael Osterholm told CNN on Tuesday night.
 Recent research suggests the strain may also be more deadly.

-In France, where health officials warned last month the variant was rapidly spreading, more than 5,000 Covid-19 patients are now in ICUs — for the first time since last April.
+In France, where health officials warned last month the variant was rapidly spreading, more than 5,000 COVID-19 patients are now in ICUs — for the first time since last April.
 Turkish officials reported the highest daily case counts since the pandemic’s start, with most of those infections caused by the B.1.1.7 variant.
-In Canada, the strain has led to more infections and hospitalizations, with officials reporting rising numbers of severe illnesses, including in younger patients.
+In Canada, officials say the strain has led to more infections and hospitalizations, with rising numbers of severe illnesses, including in younger patients.

-Health leaders worry the US could be headed in a similar direction — as a big part of the population remains vulnerable the virus.
-Only around 16.1% of Americans have been fully vaccinated, according to data from the Centers for Disease Control and Prevention.
+Health leaders worry the US could be headed in a similar direction, because a big part of the population remains vulnerable the virus.
+The three vaccines authorized in the US appear to work well against B.1.1.7, but only about 16.1% of the US population has been fully vaccinated, according to the Centers for Disease Control and Prevention.

 “The trajectory of the pandemic in the United States looks similar to many other countries in Europe, including Germany, Italy and France looked like just a few weeks ago,” CDC Director Dr. Rochelle Walensky said Monday.